Cash Flow Problems and Customer Payment

 Use some of our email templates for collecting overdue invoices if you’re struggling with how to get started.

-Using Factoring to Reduce Cash Flow Problems
+Using Factoring to Solve Cash Flow Problems

-Invoice factoring is a great tool for improving cash flow for your business.
-By factoring your invoices, you’re effectively selling your accounts receivable to a third party (a factoring company) in exchange for cash up front.
+Factoring involves selling your accounts receivable to a third-party factoring company in exchange for cash up front.
 This type of financing offers faster, easier approval, and is also a scalable solution that can grow with your business.
 Unlike traditional loans, factoring is not considered debt and thus does not impact your credit.

 If your business is faced with cash flow problems or you’re interested in increasing your cash reserves through bank financing, feel free to reach out to talk to one of our representatives at (205) 607-0811 or fill out our free factoring quote form.